Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Amaryllidaceae

 Because they tend to be mainly small, most of the flies and other insects of early spring tend to go unnoticed; however, they seem to have no difficulty finding Snowdrops, which benefit from their assistance with pollination.

-It was Swedish botanist Carl Linnaeus who, in 1753, gave the Snowdrop its currently-accepted scientific (binomial) name Gallanthus nivalis.
+This wildflower was described scientifically by the great Swedish botanist Carl Linnaeus who, in 1753, gave the Snowdrop its currently-accepted scientific (binomial) name Gallanthus nivalis.

 Inevitably, because of their beauty and the fact that they bloom so early in the year when few flowers are evident, Snowdrops have been subject to extensive cultivation.
 Gardeners can now choose from a range of sizes and blossom forms, including double varieties; and some cultivars bloom in January while others have been selectively bred to provide displays well into March and even April.